sass/sass/proposal/custom-url-resolution.md

 > This section is non-normative.

-Many css features require the use of a url reference to reference resources from outside the sass files, however these files also need to exist on the eventual output directory and server.
+Many css features require the use of a sass-url reference to reference resources from outside the sass files, however these files also need to exist on the eventual output directory and server.
 To ensure the references are valid, the sass API should allow for the user to provide a way to remap and/or inline these resources.

 ## Summary

 > This section is non-normative.

-This proposal defines a standardized way to remap the url references to the final location on the server or inline reference.
+This proposal defines a standardized way to remap the sass-url references to the final location on the server or inline reference.

-This is accomplished by running url references through the url rewriting plugin if a url rewriting plugin has been defined.
+This is accomplished by running sass-url references through the url rewriting plugin if a url rewriting plugin has been defined.

 ### Example